What Recruiters Look For In Your Linkedin Profile

 Photo And Cover Story Video

-Although on limited release right now, you may have access to a relatively new Linkedin feature called Cover Story Video.
-You can only add this 30 second video via the Linkedin mobile app with access to this feature by clicking View Profile and then clicking your profile photo.
+You may have access to a relatively new Linkedin feature called Cover Story Video.
+You can only add this 30-second video via the Linkedin mobile app, check if you have this functionality by viewing your profile page on mobile and if there's a small + sign on your photo you can upload video.

 Across your profile it's important that you don't use jargon.
 Your summary should be written in the first person and be personable.